 What forms of payment do you accept?

 For individual track and sound effect purchases, we accept PayPal and all major credit cards, including Visa, MasterCard, American Express, JCB, Discover, and Diners Club.

 For subscriptions, we only accept the above credit cards.
 Sorry, at this time, we do not accept PayPal for our subscription plans.Helpful? |

 How do I get a Cue Sheet?

-All cue sheet information is available on your Download Page.
 Just login and navigate to your purchased products.
-There you will find a link next to your licensed music that says "Cue Sheet Info".Was this helpful? |
+There you will find a link next to your licensed music that says "Cue Sheet Info".Helpful? |

 What are cue sheets?

 A cue sheet contains details of all the music and how it's used in a media production.
 It is distributed to Performing Rights Organizations (PROS).
 The PROs will use this information to identify which composers and publishers should receive performance royalties.
 If you need to learn more, we wrote a comprehensive guide on how Cue Sheets and Performance Rights Organizations work.
 Please let us know what you think!Helpful? |

 Do I Need to Submit a Cue Sheet for Video used for Broadcast Film or Radio?